Weird Gloop elections

 - Background checks may be performed to check this.

-- Must be at least 18 years old and of legal age in your home country and/or country of residence.
+- Must be at least 18 years old and of legal age in their home country and/or country of residence.

-- We will also need a way to reliably contact you, i.e. a personal email address.
+- A reliable way to be contacted, i.e., a personal email address.

 Submitting your nomination

-- Which group (RuneScape Wiki or Old School RuneScape Wiki) you are submitting your nomination for
+- Which group (RuneScape Wiki or Old School RuneScape Wiki or Brazilian Portuguese RuneScape Wiki) you are submitting your nomination for -- you may only nominate yourself for a single position

-- A short statement about yourself and your reasons for running (500 characters maximum, excluding spaces)
+- A short statement (at most 200 words) about yourself and your reasons for running

-- A brief summary (200 words) about your work on the Weird Gloop wikis (including before the fork)
+- A brief summary (at most 200 words) about your work on the Weird Gloop wikis (including before the fork, if applicable)

-- A brief summary (200 words) about other work - things that you've done that would be relevant - such as other volunteering, experience, work in other communities or similar
+- A brief summary (at most 200 words) about other work - relevant experience, such as other volunteering, work in other communities or similar

 Your submission's receipt will be acknowledged.
 Please contact us if you do not receive a response.

-- The page for the election is posted in early November.
+- The page for the election is posted on 4 February.

-- Candidates will be able to submit until 14 December.
+- Candidates will be able to submit until 15 February.
+The list of candidates will be updated as submissions are made.

 - Candidates should answer these questions during this time.

 Voting is conducted via the SecurePoll extension.
-This extension will allow you to submit a vote any time from open to close of the election, and you can change your vote at any time by re-completing the ballot.
+This extension allows a user to vote at any time from open to close of the election, and to change their vote by re-completing the ballot (at any point within the same timeframe).

-The elected candidates will be the three candidates with the highest aggregate preference (according to the Schulze method) from RuneScape Wiki, and the three candidates with the highest aggregate preference from the Old School RuneScape Wiki.
+The elected candidates will be the three candidates with the highest aggregate preference (according to the Schulze method) from RuneScape Wiki, the three candidates with the highest aggregate preference from the Old School RuneScape Wiki, and the candidate with the highest aggregate preference from the Brazilian Portuguese RuneScape Wiki.

 Anonymised and time-randomised ballots will be made public at the end of the election, as well as a statistical summary of votes.